- Sharp touchscreen display and an excellent user interface

 Users upgrading from a previous Honeywell T-series thermostat won’t need to do much more than snap the T9 into the existing wall mount because the wiring contacts are the same.
 For those moving from anything else, installation is still easy enough: Mark the screw holes for the new mounting plate, connect the wires, secure it, and stick the thermostat onto the plate.
 Resideo also includes a power adapter for installs where a C (common) wire is not present.

 The T9 then guides you through its setup process directly and you can connect to the app right then or later.
 One point of confusion, however, might be picking the correct app from your app store.
-Previous Honeywell smart thermostats used the Total Connect Comfort app, which has since been superseded by the easier-to-remember Honeywell Home app (with Resideo Technologies listed as the publisher).
+Previous Honeywell smart thermostats used the Total Connect Comfort app, which has since been superseded by the easier-to-remember Honeywell Home app.
+The app’s name was changed to Resideo in 2022.

 You’ll program the Honeywell Home T9 in a conventional manner, establishing a weekly schedule with as many (or as few) temperature changes as you like.
 It’s very easy, for example, to establish one temperature target for a 10:00 p.m. bedtime, and a second one for 8:00 a.m. when you anticipate starting your day, plus third and fourth targets for when you leave and arrive home from work.

 You can program the same schedule for multiple days, or create a custom schedule for every day of the week.
 The T9 also supports geofencing, so that your HVAC system will be automatically set to different temperature targets when you leave home and come back again.